ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 VIRTEL Web Modernisation (VWM)
 ------------------------------

-VIRTEL Web Modernisation, formerly known as “Host-Web-Services” (HWS), allows the presentation of host applications to be modified, without modifying the application itself.
-The presentation can be adapted to a format (HTML, XML, Excel, etc) suited to the requester, while hiding the details of navigation within the 3270 transactions.
+VIRTEL Web Modernisation, formerly known as “Host-Web-Services” (HWS), allows the presentation of 3270 host applications to be modified, without modifying the application itself.
+The presentation can be adapted to a format (HTML, XML, Excel, etc.) suited to the requester, while hiding the details of navigation within the 3270 transactions.

 This function is implemented through a combination of the VIRTEL Web Access functions described in :ref:`Creating HTML and XML templates <#_V457UG_creating_HTML>`, and the Virtel scenario language described in :ref:`Web Modernisation VIRTEL Scenarios <#_V457UG_virtel_scenarios>`.

 VIRTEL Web Modernisation allows “frozen” or “untouchable” 3270 transactions to be accessed by intermediate servers (n-tier architecture) or from a browser, while hiding the details of     navigation within the transactions.
 Variable input data for the transaction can either be included in the URL (GET method), or sent as data with the HTTP request (POST method).

-With modernisation, for example, several 3270 round trips can be made to the host application within a presentation scenario.
+With modernisation, for example, several 3270 round trips can be made to the host application within a presentation scenario before returning the final result to the browser.
 Data could be extracted from the individual host responses and encapsulated into one HTML page.
-For example when a user requests a "list" this could result in a sequence of key strokes and displays.
+For example when a user requests a "list" this could result in a sequence of key strokes and displays between the application and Virtel.
 Taking the example:-

 ::